mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 + **N**ecessity: the case for change is made, and your leadership recognizes its necessity.
 + **A**ffordability: the full lifecycle is costed out, including the future costs for maintenance, licensing and support and you understand the cost of your delivery in near real time.

-I now take you through each dimension of the framework in more details.
+I now take you through each dimension of the framework in more detail.

 ## 2.1 Availability